otaviolsantana/solvate-runplots/readme.md

 **Installation**

-To install runPLOTS from binary form:
+To install the program from its binary format, after downloading the files, run the following command:

 	source runplots.install